-THE LEARNING NEED'S REGISTER
+THE LEARNING NEEDS' REGISTER

-Any pupils with an identified SEND are placed on the School's Learning Support Register, which is made available to all teaching staff via the school management systems.
+Any pupils with identified special educational needs and/or disabilities are placed on the School's Learning Support Register along with details of the provision that has been made for them.
+This is made available to all teaching staff via the school data management systems.
+This includes the pupil's broad area/s of need as well as a description of any specific areas of need identified.